 Need to borrow box traps in Desoto County?
 You can always send an Email request at any time to borrow mine, or ask any questions you may have about the TNR process.

-Rent a trap from Marshall County Humane Society for a $25.00 refundable deposit by emailing dogsncats11@gmail.com or call 662-564-2900 and Leave message
+Rent a trap from Marshall County Humane Society for a $25.00 refundable deposit by emailing dogsncats11@gmail.com or calling 662-564-2900

-PCHS : (3) traps they are able to loan community members on a rotating basis.
+Contact PCHS : to request a humane box trap available to loan community members on a rotating basis.

-Desoto County Animal Shelter, Horn Lake Animal Shelter, and Hernando Animal Shelter are incredibly helpful sources of additional information about how to help the stray cats in your neighborhood.
+Desoto County Animal Shelter, Horn Lake Animal Shelter, and Hernando Animal Shelter are helpful sources of additional information about how to help the stray cats in your neighborhood.
+Be sure to check your city’s animal ordinances to see if TNR is allowed yet.

 Please be sure to read Spay Memphis’ NEW Feral/Community Cat Policy in its entirety as changes enacted January 2024 are now in effect.